Why do Republicans fear immigration raids in North Carolina?

 What did the commentators say?

-“Why give voters in such a crucial state another reason to dislike Trump and his agenda,” Paige Masten said at The Charlotte Observer.
-The Border Patrol “might be received differently” if it focused on arresting violent criminals, but instead the public has been treated to stories of “aggressively rounding up undocumented people at random or wrongfully targeting U.S. citizens.”
+“Why give voters in such a crucial state another reason to dislike Trump and his agenda,” said Paige Masten at The Charlotte Observer.
+Border Patrol “might be received differently” if it focused on arresting violent criminals, but instead the public has been treated to stories of “aggressively rounding up undocumented people at random or wrongfully targeting U.S. citizens.”
 Republicans may pay, as “Democrats will almost certainly remind voters next year.”

-Trump’s immigration crackdown is “not so popular” now that “parents, neighbors and workers in North Carolina” are being swept up by the feds, Ned Barnett said at Raleigh’s The News Observer.
+Trump’s immigration crackdown is “not so popular” now that “parents, neighbors and workers in North Carolina” are being swept up by the feds, said Ned Barnett at Raleigh’s The News Observer.
 North Carolina Republicans have for years joined the president in “political pandering to citizens’ fears or nativist views” on immigration, and GOP legislators have passed laws requiring state officials to cooperate with federal immigration enforcement.
 But arrests and deportations are “punishing and frightening real people” who deserve better.
 North Carolina voters do not support that.
 “Neither should Republican lawmakers.”

 While the “flash operation” in Charlotte does not represent the “immigration system North Carolina needs,” it is also wrong to “demonize federal agents” for enforcing the law, Andrew Dunn said, again at The Charlotte Observer.
-A wise system would welcome migrants “as full participants in our civic life” as long as they “come through the front door” legally.
+A wise system would welcome migrants as “full participants in our civic life” as long as they “come through the front door” legally.
 But if undocumented migrants can flout the system without fear of repercussions, “we don’t have an immigration system.”

 What next?